Apo (drink)

-Apo is known in different names across different tribes in North-Eastern India, such as Haaz (Ahom), Apong (Mising), and Zou (zu mai) (Bodo).
-Apo is not distributed in shops, as Apo forms part of a tradition and culture, the Apo is shared through generations like a piece of cultural knowledge.
+Apo is known in different names across different tribes in North-Eastern India, such as haaz (Ahom), apong (Mising), zou (zu mai) (Bodo) and Sujen (Deori).
+Apo is not distributed in shops, as apo forms part of a tradition and culture, the apo is shared through generations like a piece of cultural knowledge.
 Apos are commonly brewed in households and often served along with rice and chutney as well, irrespective of gender or age differences.

 History

-The origins of the Apo tradition in the North-Eastern regions are not recorded, However, the tradition may date back to neolithic period.
+The origins of the apo tradition in the North-Eastern regions are not recorded, However, the tradition may date back to Neolithic period.
 Similarly, the word Apo is not a general term for a rice-based drink, as each tribe identifies the drink with different names.
-However, it is believed that the traditional rice beer was first developed by the ‘Mising people in Assam.
-Thus the etymology of the word refers to its Assmaese origins.
+However, it is believed that the traditional rice beer was first developed by the 'Mising people in Assam.
+Thus the etymology of the word refers to its Mising language origins.
 Across the different tribes, the brewing method has certain differences, but the substrates used for fermentation are the same.
 This indicates a common ancestor to the brewing culture in North-Eastern India.
-Traditionally, two kinds of Apo are being brewed in these regions known as Apong Nogin and Po:ro.
+Traditionally, two kinds of Apo are being brewed in these regions known as Po:ro Apong and Nogin Apong.

-The starter cakes called E’pob a made out of crushed rice and medicinal plants are used to make the health quotient.
+The starter cakes called E'pob a made out of crushed rice and medicinal plants are used to make the health quotient.
 These starter cakes are one of the most important elements of the rice beers made in the North-Eastern region, including Apo.
 This also refers to the idea of sacredness associated with the Apo making across different tribes as it is not made on an everyday basis, but only for ceremonies, festivals, marriage, and group gatherings.
 In this regard, historically and culturally, the Apo remains as an element of identity in these regions.

 Apo and the Mising people

 Apo is known in different traditional names based on the respective tribes.
 Apo is believed to be first developed by the Mising people in Assam.
-The term Apo is derived from the traditional name of Apong beer in the Mising language.
-The Mising community is generally known for its passion for traditional cooking methods and food items, along with their indigenous knowledge of folklore medicines that have been shared through generations of the Mishing tribes.
-The cooking method of the Apong beer is also believed to be shared by the ancestors of Mising immunity and later spread throughout the tribes in North East India.
+The term Apo is derived from the traditional name "Apong" in the Mising language.
+The Mising community is generally known for its passion for traditional cooking methods and food items.
+The cooking method of the Apo is also believed to be shared by the ancestors of Mising community and later spread throughout the tribes in North East India.